NethermindEth/juno/docs/docs/faq.md

 <details>
   <summary>After updating Juno, I receive "error while migrating DB."
 How should I proceed?</summary>

 This error suggests your database is corrupted, likely due to the node being interrupted during migration.
 This can occur if there are insufficient system resources, such as RAM, to finish the process.
-The only solution is to resynchronize the node from the beginning.
+The only solution is to resynchronise the node from the beginning.
 To avoid this issue in the future, ensure your system has adequate resources and that the node remains uninterrupted during upgrades.

 </details>